 How much is a point or mile worth?
-Well, the answer varies with the programs one chooses to participate in.
+The answer varies with the programs one chooses to participate in.
 Mileage is a type of currency - some reward points are for sure worth more than others; while some are like the Rupiah of the wondrous world of reward programs (looking at you - Delta...).

 There are 2 main categories of points I am going to discuss: credit card points and airline miles.
 These valuations are based on what I would pay to "buy" points if given the opportunity and the overall value I could get from redeeming them usually.